 Propensity modelling attempts to predict the likelihood that visitors, leads and customers will perform certain actions.
-It’s a statistical approach that accounts for all the independent and confounding variables that affects said behaviour.
+It’s a statistical approach that accounts for all the independent and confounding variables that affect said behaviour.
 The propensity score, then, is the actual probability that the visitor, lead, or customer will perform a certain action.

 So, for example, propensity modelling can help a marketing team predict the likelihood that a lead will convert to a customer or that a customer will churn, or even that a recipient of digital marketing will unsubscribe.
-Effective use of data and modelling can therefore improve performance-levels achieved in a marketing campaign, resulting in an increased return on investment.
+Effective use of data and modelling can therefore improve performance levels achieved in a marketing campaign, resulting in an increased return on investment.

 Predictive modelling is a very broad category and it is possible to build predictive models for a variety of behaviours.

 In this first part of a two-part blog, we provide a short overview of just some of the propensity models that Principa has developed across the customer engagement lifecycle to predict behaviour and solve business problems.

 Customer Engagement Lifecycle Stages: Acquisitions, Account Growth, Retentions and Reactivations

 By making use of customer data, the RPC model predicts your being able to contact the right or intended party at a customer’s account level.
 Looking at the RPC curve, you can easily determine its peak, plan a call and determine the likelihood of having the call answered.